The Menagerie

 Inspired by the iconic tiger from The Jungle Book, Shadow had a long journey to the carousel.
 Ken Means first cut the pieces over five years before moving to Tennessee, but they sat untouched and tucked away under benches in his garage.
 After finishing Braying Donkey one morning, Ken rediscovered the original sketch, redrew the design and finally brought Shadow to life.

-Shadow now features playful nods to the Jungle Book world, including a long snake wrapped around him and a cheeky monkey eating a banana so realistic, kids try to touch it.
+He is full of playful nods to the Jungle Book world, including a long snake wrapped around him and a cheeky monkey eating a banana so realistic, kids try to touch it.

 • Decorative carousel horse under string lights in dimly lit room; blue and purple drapes hang above.